This article shows you how to Restore content created in the Protect and Access Data Walkthrough.

-This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client., and have worked through the STEP guidance in the article, Protect and Access Data (preferably using a Test Account with guidance in the article, Introduction and Preparation).
+This article assumes you have downloaded and installed the :Foundation Client as described in the article, Installing the :Foundation Client, and have worked through the STEP guidance in the article, Protect and Access Data (preferably using a Test Account with guidance in the article, Provision Test Accounts).

 Looking Deeper: KODiAC and Cryptographic Offloading

 SSProtect utilizes a complex series of events, highly optimized for performance and scalability, to encrypt (and protect) your content.
 The offloading mechanism is designed to isolate keys such that the material required to recover plaintext maintains separation.

 This means an attacker (generally) has to infiltrate not only the host computer, but also KODiAC (Cloud) Services in order to acquire the materials necessary to recover plaintext content.